hal3/IntrinsicPSDEvaluation/README.md

 To see how well you're doing :).
 If you run this with no arguments, it will tell you what you can specify.

+Probably you will want to run something like (a) or (b) below:

+(a) bin/run_experiment.pl -xv EMEA
+(b) bin/run_experiment.pl -tr EMEA -te Subs

+For (a), we'll only use EMEA data for both training and testing.
+It will cross-validate on a WORD TYPE level.
+I.e., you will never test on a word type that you actually saw at training.
+For (b), we'll train on EMEA data and test on Subs data.
+In this case, you *will* test on word types you saw at training.

 ===================